Selective Pre-training for Private Fine-tuning: Problem Statement and Our Algorithmic Framework

-In our experiments, we use the Privacy Random Variable (PRV) Accountant \citep{gopi2021numerical, GhaziK0M22, KoskelaJH20}, following the choice in \citep{li2022large, yu2022differentially,mireshghallah2022differentially}.
-The PRV accountant gives a tighter privacy bound through {\em numerical} composition.
+The non-private pre-training step can be viewed as a post-processing function to $\mathcal{A}_{\text{select}}$ and thus no privacy budget is consumed.
+The advanced composition theorem of DP (see \citep{steinke2022composition} for example) guarantees that our framework is $(\epsilon,\delta)$-DP.
+In our experiments, we use the Privacy Random Variable (PRV) Accountant \citep{gopi2021numerical, GhaziK0M22, KoskelaJH20}.
+The PRV accountant gives tighter bounds on privacy parameters $\varepsilon$ and $\delta$ than the moments accountant in \citet{AbadiCGMMTZ16}.
 The rest of the paper is devoted to describing the first step of our framework, followed by experiments to verify the effectiveness of our methods on different datasets.